shahv1057/blog/src/pages/SpotifyMoodPlaylists.md

 This algorithim works very well, on the basis of choosing a number of centroids that represents the data.
 There are a few methods to choosing a number of clusters, and in this project I use the [elbow method](https://www.scikit-yb.org/en/latest/api/cluster/elbow.html), choosing the number of clusters at the knee of the graph of clusters x inertia (sum of squared distance)

-I run the sklearn Kmeans algorithim on my data set and ultimately choose 4 clusters based on the graph
+I run the sklearn K-Means algorithim on my data set and ultimately choose 4 clusters based on the graph

 <iframe width="900" height="600" frameborder="0" scrolling="no" src="//plotly.com/~shahv1057/49.embed"></iframe>